justunsix/garden/src/content/docs/notes/005-Tech-Vim-Neovim-Debug.md

 - Set breakpoints for place in code you want to start debugging
 - Turn on user interface and set breakpoint(s)
-- Run debugger with progam and see:
+- Run debugger with program and see:
   - Local variables, scopes
   - Set breakpoints, can step into a program running, going into code and libraries